martyf1y/ImageParticleAnimationP2/README.md

 - Give a target area for pixel to go to
 - Create a type of elastic style movement
 - Create pixel complete check and when done stay for half a second
-- Resets to blank and plays again for next image after few seconds

-Still to do

 - Transition from one animation to next
-  - Have a new animation object
-  - transition all new points to that object
 - Give pixels new destination and colour
-- Have pixels lerp colour
+- Pixels lerp colour
 - If there are not enough pixels create more from center
 - If there are too many have them go to random empty spot and disappear
-- Upload to website and have it run there
+- When there is no more images either loop through or disappear pixels to end animation